CartoDB/documentation/app/content/data-observatory/overview/terminology.md

 ### Premium Datasets

 It is a specific subset of the Datasets available via the Data Observatory which require the purchasing of a specific license so the user can access and work with the data.
-These premium datasets are normally products from data providers, such as Mastercard, Experian, SafeGraph, etc.
+These premium datasets are normally products from third-party data providers, such as Mastercard, Experian, SafeGraph, etc.

 #### Extended license

-For some Premium datasets, in order for the user to be able to access the data outside the CARTO platform, such as within the data warehouses environment (e.g. BigQuery, Snowflake, etc.), it is necessary to have an *extended license*.
+For some Premium datasets, [in order for the user to be able to access the data outside the CARTO platform](../../guides/accessing-your-subscriptions-from-bigquery-aws-or-azure)., such as within the data warehouses environment (e.g. BigQuery, Snowflake, etc.), it is necessary to have an *extended license*.
 This license grants the user the rights to export and use the subscribed dataset in any other platform beyond CARTO.
 This type of license usually comes with a premium over the license with CARTO-only access.

 ### Public Datasets

 The Public Datasets available via the Data Observatory are data products, usually from public sources.
-Anyuser with the Data Observatory enabled in their CARTO account can subscribe to these datasets at no additional cost.
+Any user with the Data Observatory enabled in their CARTO account can subscribe to these datasets at no additional cost.

 ### Subscriptions